 By AndyMtThis is a space invaders inspired game.
 Use the mouse to control the player ship.
-The fortress shield segments can take 2 hits each.
+The shield segments can take 2 hits each.

 Requires emulator R38!